zio/zio/docs/overview/creating_effects.md

 val s2: Task[Int] = Task.succeed(42)
 ```

-The `succeed` method is eager, which means the value passed to `succeed` will be constructed _before_ the method is invoked.
+The `succeed` method takes a by-name parameter.
 Although this is the most common way to construct a successful effect, you can achieve lazy construction using the `ZIO.effectTotal` method:

 ```scala mdoc:silent
 lazy val bigList = (0 to 1000000).toList